 Software Delivery Director

 A Software Delivery Director with over 20 years’ experience in the IT industry who has spent the past 15 years working with the largest Polish TELCO Operators.
-Wojtek combines a technical background in application development services with wide business knowledge, especially in regards to the telecommunication industry.
+Wojtek combines a technical background in application development services with wide business knowledge, especially as regards the telecommunication industry.
 His extensive experience and passion enable him to effectively manage development teams that implement ambitious projects with high quality.